raspberrypilearning/sense-hat-puzzle-box/comb_lock.md

 | **x = 0** | **x = -1** | **x = 0** | **x = 1** |
 | **y = 1** | **y = 0** | **y = -1** | **y = 0** |

-As your lock program is going to need to regularly calculate its orientation angle you should create a function.
-The function will need values of **x** and **y** as input and will return the orientation angle as an output.
-In your **## Functions ##** section add the following code:
+As your lock program is going to need to regularly calculate its orientation angle you should create a function to perform this calculation.
+This function will need values of **x** and **y** as inputs and will return the orientation angle as an output.
+In your ** Functions ** section add the following code:

 ```python
 ##### Functions #####